bossley9/dataserver/README.md

     nixos-install --no-root-passwd --flake .#dataserver
     ```
 11. In the Vultr dashboard, remove the custom ISO.
 This will trigger a VPS reboot.
 Then verify you can access the server via SSH (`ssh nixos@ip`).
+12. Make sure to port 25 is unblocked on the VPS or server you are using.
+For example, Vultr blocks port 25 on all instances by default and will only unblock the port after submitting support request.